(warning….strong language at the end of this post)

 “Nooooo!!!”
 I screamed.
 He carried me back to the beach where he was laughing so hard he was practically coughing.

 “Put some clothes on you idiot!”
-I yelled at him.
-Then I grabbed his boxers and smacked him in the belly with them.
+I yelled at him while assessing how much he had dripped all over me.
+Then I grabbed his boxers from the sand and smacked him in the belly with them.
 He started to put them on and I couldn’t help but laugh with him.
-Once he was finally dressed but still shivering a little, we walked back with his arm wrapped tightly around me.
+Once he was finally dressed but still shivering a little, we walked back towards the house with his arm wrapped tightly around me.
 We stopped in the sand below the porch.
 A bunch of people had gathered there to hang out where it was quieter and sheltered from the cold ocean-breeze.
 Chris held on to me the whole time while he talked to people that I had never met before, but he seemed completely comfortable with.
-He told them about the tour and when they got food poisoning all at the same time on the bus last week and how disgusting it was.
+He told them about the tour and when they got food poisoning all at the same time on the bus 3 weeks ago and how disgusting it was.

 I stood there listening to him talk easily and happily, looking over at me and grinning periodically as I stood there quietly.
 After a few minutes he turned to me and whispered in my ear, “Do you want to go for a walk on the beach, away from everyone?”
 I nodded and my heart started to thud.
 He went and got a beer out of the cooler nearby then we turned away from everyone to head off on our walk… but stopped when we saw Rissa and Jake walking up to us from the beach.
 “Oh no” I whispered.
 Chris immediately let go of my hand.
 Jake stumbled up to us.
 He was obvioulsy quite drunk.
 Rissa smiled at me but her face dropped when she saw my expression.